EugenMayer/azure-agent-self-hosted-toolkit/README.md

 #### 100s delay before starting a job

-Bug in the agent, see https://github.com/microsoft/azure-pipelines-agent/issues/4215 Workaround by blocking the network request
+Bug in the agent, see https://github.com/microsoft/azure-pipelines-agent/issues/4215 workaround by blocking the network request

 ```bash
 sudo ip route add blackhole 169.254.169.254